 It might just be the last taboo: admitting you don't find your partner physically attractive anymore.
 In a culture that worships physical beauty and encourages you to place attraction somewhere near the first spot on a list of non-negotiables when choosing a marriage partner, admitting that you don't always find your partner attractive is considered blasphemous and a valid reason to walk away.
-How Do You Keep A Marriage Going?
+Can We Really Make Our Love Last Forever?

 When clients and e-course members broach this topic with me, it's with a great deal of trepidation and guilt, as if they're committing a cardinal sin.
 My first line of action is to reassure them that it's normal and more common than they think.
 They only have to access the numerous threads on the e-course forum to see that they're far from alone in this area.
 It's not something that's discussed in Cosmo and Vogue, but it's a line of thought that's alive and well in the psyches of thousands of women and men.
 Real Love Versus Infatuation